Space48/auto-value-php/docs/why.md

 *   No runtime dependencies
 *   Negligible cost to performance
 *   Very few limitations on what your class can do
-*   Extralinguistic "magic" kept to an absolute minimum (uses only standard Java platform technologies, in the manner they were intended)
+*   Extralinguistic "magic" kept to an absolute minimum (uses only standard PHP technologies)

 This [slide presentation] from the authors of the original AutoValue package for Java compares AutoValue to numerous alternatives and explains why they think it